DSharpPlus/DSharpPlus/docs/articles/audio/lavalink/setup.md

 Make sure the location of the newest JRE's bin folder is added to your system variable's path.
 This will make the `java` command run from the latest runtime.
 You can verify that you have the right version by entering `java -version` in your command prompt or terminal.

 ## Downloading Lavalink
-Next, head over to the [releases](https://github.com/Frederikam/Lavalink/releases) tab on the Lavalink GitHub page. and download the Jar file from the latest version.
+Next, head over to the [releases](https://github.com/Frederikam/Lavalink/releases) tab on the Lavalink GitHub page and download the Jar file from the latest version.
 Alternatively, stable builds with the latest changes can be found on their [CI Server](https://ci.fredboat.com/viewLog.html?buildId=lastSuccessful&buildTypeId=Lavalink_Build&tab=artifacts&guest=1).

 The program will not be ready to run yet, as you will need to create a configuration file first.
 To do so, create a new YAML file called `application.yml`, and use the [example file](https://github.com/Frederikam/Lavalink/blob/master/LavalinkServer/application.yml.example), or copy this text: